molly/GorillaBot/README.md

 __Python version:__ 3.4+

 ## Installation
 _Download code from the `master` branch.
-Code in the `development` branch is often incomplete and nonfunctional._
+Code in the `development` or other branches is often incomplete and nonfunctional._

 The bot is available on [PyPI](https://pypi.python.org/pypi/gorillabot), so it can be installed with `pip install gorillabot` or `easy_install gorillabot`.